lokori/secretman/README.md

       "Antti Virtanen <antti.virtanen@solita.fi>"
 secret two finger death punch
 ```

+NOTE: your secrets may get recorded in the command shell history.
+Do not leave them there.

 ### Making sure it can be decrypted even without the Yubikey in an emergency: